Saturday, September 14, 2024

 Life bird

 I really like oystercatchers.
-They are so unique appearing with their long, orange bill and dramatic red eye.
+They are so unique appearing with their long, blunt orange bill and dramatic red eye.
 On a previous trip to coastal California many years ago, I did find a Black Oystercatcher (Haemotopus bachmani) along a rocky part of the La Jolla coastline.
 On this trip, whenever I was near a rocky coastline (only twice), I was on a search for Black Oystercatcher - ultimately unsuccessful.

 On my final day in California, in the late afternoon I arrived at the beach in Coronado.
 The first thing I saw was a gigantic surf break of large, black rocks and headed straight for it.
 I started at one end and walked slowly along the rocks seeing nothing except the Brown Pelicans feeding in the surf beyond the rocks.
 Then three little birds pecking around a large, flat-top boulder appeared.
 Ah, that's what I want to see.
 I wasn't wearing the correct shoes for climbing but I managed.
 I didn't know what I was seeing.
-At first I thought the bird in the photos below was a resting seabird - I don't know - like some little petrel or shearwater or something.
+At first I thought the bird in the photos below was a resting seabird - oh, I don't know - like some little petrel or something.
 Then the bird got up and moved.
 I saw the large amount of white and thought, no, this is a Surfbird (Calidris virgata).
 Surfbird was a life bird for me.
 Surfbird remained my identification until I got home, downloaded my photos and pulled out Sibley.
 No, this is a Black Turnstone (Arenaria melanocephala) - also a life bird for me!
 I'm nearly certain that I had never paid attention to the fact that there even was such a bird as Black Turnstone.

 As you can see, my Black Turnstone was very cooperative.
 There were three altogether.
 For photos I focused on this one bird.